shupershuff/PalworldServerTools/README.md

 ![image](https://github.com/shupershuff/PalworldServerTools/assets/63577525/6adabee0-8a00-422d-a873-7ff469bc871f)<br>

 **Server Admin**<br>
-You can check for updates, initiate updates, start and stop the server.<br>
+You can check for updates (manually and at server launch), initiate updates, start and stop the server.<br>

+Note: Kick and Ban not implemented yet<br>
-Note: Auto Update feature not implemented yet but planned.
+Note: Auto Update feature not implemented yet but plan to have a feature to regularly check for new versions and if so force a restart and update.<br>

 **Backups**<br>
-Not available yet, coming soon<br>
+Not available yet, coming soon in v1.1.0.
+This will sort backups into hourlies, dailies and monthlies.<br>
+Will also supply a guide on how you can have your backup folder sync to the cloud, for free, essentially the same instructions I wrote for Valheim: https://www.reddit.com/r/valheim/comments/lxjdu7/guide_auto_cloud_backup_your_valheim_worldplayer/?rdt=33007

 **Useful for those with Home Assistant**<br>
 For Home Assistant users, Using HASS.Agent on your windows PC you can setup PowerShell based sensors/commands to retrieve/send data to the server.<br>